Bunny Drop (film): Post-production

 It was officially announced on 21 February 2011 that Bunny Drop would be released in Japan on 20 August 2011.
 The film poster was also unveiled to the public at the same time.
 An official film teaser was also put up on the film's official website on the same day.
 The official full-length trailer of the film was added to the film's website on 29 April 2011.

 It was later announced that Bunny Drop would be involved in a campaign with The Japan Crime Prevention Association's public advocacy program, with Bunny Drop posters placed in public areas such as the police headquarters and educational institutions.

 Theme song

 The theme song of this film is the song "Sweet Drops", sung by the duo Puffy.
-The same song was also be used for the anime television series adaptation of the same manga.
+The same song was also used for the anime television series adaptation of the same manga.

 The theme song was officially announced on 2 April 2011.
 The duo said that they were big fans of the original Bunny Drop manga series, and that they used "lovely flowers" as material for this song.
 "Sweet Drops" was also released on the 15th anniversary of Puffy's debut into the music scene.